lars-derichter/ai-programming-students/slides.md

 ---

-### Example Solution
+### Sample Solution

-"As an experienced web developer and project manager,

-I'm a first-year web development student planning to build a blog with comments.
+"Hi!
+I'm a first-year web student planning a blog with comments.
-I know HTML, CSS basics, and JavaScript fundamentals (variables, loops, functions, DOM manipulation).
+I know HTML, CSS basics, and simple JavaScript.

-Could you help me plan this project by:
+Could you help me plan by:

 ---

-1. Breaking down the requirements into components:
+1. Breaking it down:

-- What are the must-have features?
+- What must it have?
-- What are optional enhancements?
+- What would be nice to have?
-- What are the technical requirements?
+- What technical things does it need?
-- What are potential challenges?
+- What problems might come up?

 ---

-2. Creating a learning roadmap that identifies:
+2. Making a learning plan:

-- Skills I already have
+- What do I already know?
-- Skills I need to learn
+- What do I need to learn?
-- Dependencies between features
-- Resources needed for each part
+- What depends on what?
+- What resources will help?

 ---

-3. Suggesting a realistic timeline considering:
+3. Suggesting a timeline for:

-- 10 hours per week development time
+- 10 hours per week coding
-- Complete beginner in backend concepts
-- Need to learn as I build
+- Learning as I build
-- University schedule constraints
+- Working around classes

 ---

-4. Establishing checkpoints:
+4. Making checkpoints:

-- Knowledge verification points
+- Knowledge checks
-- Working prototype milestones
+- Working versions
-- Testing phases
+- Testing times
-- Code review moments
+- Code reviews

 ---

-Please help me prioritize features and identify which parts I should:
+Please help me decide:

-- Build first
+- What to build first
-- Learn first
+- What to learn first
-- Leave for later versions
+- What to save for later
-- Consider optional"
+- What's optional"

 ---

 ### Why This Works

-- Clear about current knowledge
+- Clear about what you know
-- Realistic about time constraints
+- Realistic about time
-- Asks for specific breakdowns
+- Asks for specific parts
-- Considers learning needs
+- Thinks about learning
-- Includes progress tracking
+- Tracks progress
-- Acknowledges limitations
+- Knows limits
-- Plans for gradual development
+- Builds step by step

 ---

-### Red Flags to Watch For
+### Watch Out For

-In the AI's response, ensure it:
+When AI responds, check it:

-- Doesn't suggest too many features
+- Doesn't add too many features
-- Keeps tech stack beginner-friendly
+- Keeps things simple
-- Includes learning time in estimates
+- Includes learning time
-- Suggests concrete checkpoints
+- Has clear checkpoints
-- Maintains focus on core features
+- Focuses on basics
-- Includes practice exercises
+- Includes practice

 ---

 ### Next Steps

-After getting the plan:
+After getting your plan:

-1. Review and adjust timeline
+1. Review the timeline
-2. Break down first milestone
+2. Break down first step
-3. Identify first learning task
+3. Start first learning task
-4. Start with smallest component
+4. Begin with smallest part
-5. Set up progress tracking
+5. Track your progress
-6. Schedule regular reviews
+6. Check progress regularly

+---

+## Thank You!

+Questions?
+Let's talk!